Washing a Down Sleeping Bag

 When you get to the laundromat, open up each front loader and run your hand over the interior drum feeling for burrs in the metal or foreign objects like safety pins where the fabric of your bag can catch and tear.
 If your detect any, move to another machine and until you find one that is smooth inside.

 Next, inspect the detergent dispenser, and see if it’s clean or has a residue of old detergent, fabric softener or bleach.
 If it does, clean these out carefully or move to another machine.
 To be on the safe side, you can also run an empty load to wash out and residual soap or additives.
-I did this myself and saw residual suds in the washing water.
+I do this myself.

 If your sleeping bag has a waterproof exterior shell, like Gore-tex, turn it inside out, so that water can reach the down.
 If the shell is not a waterproof membrane just leave the exterior shell on the outside.
 Next make sure all the zippers are closed and that all velcro fasteners are properly mated.